Dobiasd/frugally-deep/README.md

  - https://www.reddit.com/r/KerasML/
  - https://www.reddit.com/r/MachineLearning/

-use cmake with doctests (see fplus)

 add merge layers (https://keras.io/layers/merge/)

 support dilated convolution (Specifying any stride value != 1 is incompatible with specifying any dilation_rate value != 1)

-travis wie fplus, auch mit allen compiler warnings und so

-make tensorflow-only example for offset in conv, and sepConv depeding on input_depth and ask on SO
+make pure tensorflow example for offset in conv, and sepConv depeding on input_depth and ask on SO

-optional low-memory modus (no im2col)
+optional low-memory mode (no im2col)

-wie kann man den cache vorzeitig bischen leer machen um RAM zu sparen?
+empty cache when possible to save RAM?

 use faster GEMM to make im2col worthwhile